4 unique ways to infuse storytelling in marketing

 So many of the articles about storytelling in marketing focus on brand storytelling.
 They often describe the common storytelling techniques that creative teams use to stir up emotion via beautiful advertising videos.
 Have you ever watched video ads released by Nike, or Google, or Airbnb?
 I love that stuff.
 I can’t even help but joyfully tear up every single time I watch Google’s “Reunion” ad.

 Marketers should have a solid foundation of empathy before they try and sell anything to anyone.
+Relating to your customer can make the difference between a well-received campaign and a flop.

 One of the most conspicuous places we use storytelling in marketing strategy is in creating customer personas.
 The persona exercise relies on interviewing customers in order to tell accurate and meaningful life stories.
 We build characters and focus on their frustrations and challenges.
 Then, we imagine what our companies can do to help them succeed.
 We want them to be the heroes of their own story.

 Why do we do this?
-In an interview, Duarte’s Chief Strategy Officer, Patti Sanchez provided some insight:
+In an interview, Duarte’s former Chief Strategy Officer, Patti Sanchez provided some insight:

-The goal for any marketing or sales activity is ultimately to generate a result – to get your audience to respond to your message and take action on it.
+“The goal for any marketing or sales activity is ultimately to generate a result – to get your audience to respond to your message and take action on it.
 But they won’t even look at your message, let alone respond to it if it’s not relevant to them.
 And to be relevant to your audience you have to understand what matters to them, what they’re struggling with, and show them how your offer helps solve their pain.
-In short, you have to empathize with them.
+In short, you have to empathize with them.”

 Empathy-building can go far beyond persona work in storytelling marketing, though.
-Author Claire Brooks explains in her book, Marketing with Strategic Empathy.
-“Storytelling which evokes empathy for customers is proven to be a powerful way of communicating strategy to employees at every level of the organization and inspiring effective strategic action.
+Author Claire Brooks explains in her book, Marketing with Strategic Empathy, “Storytelling which evokes empathy for customers is proven to be a powerful way of communicating strategy to employees at every level of the organization and inspiring effective strategic action.
 It should attract as much creativity and investment in time as brand storytelling through marketing communications.”

 To that end, she recommends we use storytelling in marketing team persona work and to create some pretty cool customer-simulation experiences: